 When loading your boat onto the trailer, be sure the bunks and rollers are partially submerged in the water.
-Failure to do this can result in hull damage.
+Failure to do this can result in hull or trailer damage.
+Limit aggressive power loading to further protect the hull and trailer.